ssbagalkar/pysot/README.md

 # PySOT Testing and Evaluation Tutorial

-This implements testing of the trained model and evaluates its performance on different experiments and models
+This implements testing of the trained model and evaluates its performance on different experiments and models.
+This repository will not deal with any training currently.

 ### Confirm presence of PySOT in your PYTHONPATH
 Pysot path has already been added to the `bashrc` file.
 In case, you face issues like
 ```